oqtane/oqtane.docs/src/pages/manuals/admin/installation/windows-iis-sql.md

-# Installing Oqtane on Windows with IIS and MS SQL Server
+# Install Oqtane Using Windows, IIS and MS SQL Server

 ## Overview